snikproject/virtuoso-import-docker/README.md

 `import.sh` is used to import directories of rdf graphs into virtuoso with the built-in loading process (http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader).
 We currently support uncompressed graph files, but also gzip and bzip2 compressed graph files.
 You should prefer to use gzip, as the bzip2 files are transformed to gzip. xz does currently not work.

-To start the container, it requires some environment variables:
+To start the container, it requires some environment variables (in an .env file):

 - `DBA_PASSWORD`: The virtuoso password.
 It should be the same as what you provide to the `tenforce/virtuoso`.
-- `VIRTUOSO_IMPORT_DIR`: The location of the models to be imported.
-It should be linked as a common volume to `tenforce/virtuoso` and the importer.
-The path should also be the same within both containers.
 - `GIT_REPO`: The URL of the repository used via `git clone` and SSH.
 - `GIT_EMAIL`: The e-mail address of the user which should create and push commits.
 - `GIT_NAME`: The name of the user which should create and push commits.